alpayH/rigorous/Agent1_Peer_Review/README.md

 **We Need Your Help!** This a work in progress, which means:

 - **Expect imperfections**: The system is continuously being improved
-- **Your expertise matters**: Help us improve agent accuracy, especially specialized agents
+- **Your expertise matters**: Help us improve agent accuracy, especially specialized agents.
 - **Key areas for contribution**:
   - Developing specialized agents for different research fields
   - Improving prompt engineering for existing agents